timsenecal/teensy-TX/README.md

 # teensy-TX

-based on work done for a stm32 "blue-pill", which had too much emf enterference on the analog inputs... i switched to the teensy to try to resolve that... switching to the 4.1 has some advantages, more input pins, and a much higher performance cpu, more ram, more flash, as well as a built in microsd card reader.
+based on work done for a stm32 "blue-pill", which had too much interference on the analog inputs... i switched to the teensy to try to resolve that... switching to the 4.1 has some advantages, more input pins, and a much higher performance cpu, more ram, more flash, as well as a built in microsd card reader.